jellyfin-archive/jellyfin-blog/content/posts/android-tv-14.md

 ## Minimum server version changed to 10.8

 Server requirements changed a bit.
 With this release, only version 10.8 or newer is supported.
-By dropping support for the 10.7 range of releases we were able to add new features mentioned in this post like QuickConnect and the new crash reporting.
+By dropping support for 10.7 we were able to add new features like Quick Connect and a new crash reporting implementation.
 As always we advise you to use the latest version of Jellyfin to get the latest bugfixes, features and security updates.

 Go to the [download](https://jellyfin.org/downloads/) page or read the [installing](https://jellyfin.org/docs/general/administration/installing.html) documentation to start updating.

 ## Improved login

 It's now a lot easier to get started with Jellyfin on your television using Quick Connect.
-You no longer need to enter a password and instead you'll be prompted to open Jellyfin on another device, like your phone or computer to enter a 6 digit code.
+With it, you no longer need to enter a password and instead will be prompted to open Jellyfin on another device, like your phone or computer, to enter a 6 digit code.
 This way of authentication is an alternative to passwords while keeping your server secure.

-Another big change in the login part of the app, are the redesigned screens when adding a server or user.
-These screens are now easier to read and use by using bigger text and a better alignment for the on-screen keyboard.
-Google TV users will now see the keyboard on the right side of the television.
+Another big change in the login section of the app are the redesigned screens for adding a server or user.
+These screens are now easier to read and use with bigger text and a better alignment for the on-screen keyboard.
+Google TV users will now see the keyboard on the right side of the television screen.
 This makes it possible to see connections errors without closing the keyboard.

 ![Screenshot of the new login design](/images/posts/android-tv-14/login-1.png)